jeroanan/GameCollection/README.md

 To be put into the issue tracker at some point:

 * Import/Export of data
-* Make sorting work properly on search results and by platform pages
 * Expand search to include hardware, platforms etc.